retorillo/istanbul.vim/README.md

 Works on Linux, Windows and Mac OS.

-DOES NOT require python.
-100% VimL. :sparkles:
+No python is needed.
+100% VimL :sparkles:

 ## Install (Pathogen)